 Water

 The water in the taps in Paris is safe to drink unless otherwise indicated.
-If you don’t like the taste, bottled water is widely available.
-We usually recommend you travel with a re-usable water bottle like this to save on having to buy water bottles.
+If you donโt like the taste, bottled water is widely available.
+We usually recommend you travel with a re-usable water bottle like one of these to save on having to buy water bottles.

 Eating in Paris